Energy bounds for weighted spherical codes and designs via linear programming: Universal lower bounds for energy of weighted codes

 \subsection{Low degrees bounds}

 We proceed with derivation of more explicit forms of the first degrees ULB.
-For degree one ULB, we have (see \cite[Table 6.1]{Lev98} for the first five degrees Levenshtein bounds) $L_1(n,s)=(s-1)/s=N_W$ (note that $s \in [-1,-1/n]$ is negative).
+For degree one ULB, we have (see \cite[Table 6.1]{Lev98} for the first five bounds $L_m(n,s)$) $L_1(n,s)=(s-1)/s=N_W$ (note that $s \in [-1,-1/n]$ is negative).
 This gives

 where $2 \leq N_W (\leq N) \leq n+1$.
 Therefore,

 The degree two ULB is computed via $L_2(n,s)= 2n(1-s)/(1-ns)=N_W$, where $s \in [-1/n,0]$ (corresponding to the restrictions $n+1 \leq N_W \leq 2n$), giving the parameters